Empty simplices of large width: Preliminaries on cyclic lattice simplices

 \begin{example} Barile et al.~\cite{BBBK11} proved that all empty $4$-simplices are cyclic.
 The enumeration by Iglesias and Santos shows that only 179 of them have width larger than two, namely the ones displayed in~\cite[Table 1]{IglesiasSantos2019}.
-Among these, the following are particularly interesting: \begin{itemize} \item The unique smallest one, of volume 41 and generator $(-1,4, 23, 25, 31)$. \item The only one of width four (all the others have width three), of volume 101 and generator $(-1,6, 14, 17, 65)$. \end{itemize} \end{example}
+Among these, the following are particularly interesting: \begin{itemize} \item The unique smallest one, of volume 41 and generator $(1,-4, 18, 16, 10)$. \item The only one of width four (all the others have width three), of volume 101 and generator $(1,-6, -14, -17, 36)$. \end{itemize} We encourage the reader to check that in both cases the entries of $b$ are the fifth roots of unity modulo $N$. \end{example}